Chelsea Manning reportedly on Obama's commutation shortlist

+The report adds that an official announcement could come as soon as today.

-Manning was first apprehended in 2010 after sending 700,000 military files and communications to Wikileaks, a case that unfolded nearly in tandem with that of whistleblower Edward Snowden.
-Some members of Manning's have suggested that Manning served as a scapegoat for Snowden, and received an unusually harsh sentence as a result.
+Manning was first apprehended in 2010 after sending 700,000 military files and communications to WikiLeaks, a case that unfolded nearly in tandem with that of NSA whistleblower Edward Snowden.
+Some members of Manning's family have suggested that he served as a scapegoat for Snowden and received an unusually harsh sentence as a result.
 Snowden himself tweeted support for Manning's commutation just this morning.

-Many of the files leaked by Manning were among those published by Wikileaks in October of 2016, shortly before the US Presidential election.
+Many of the files leaked by Manning were among those published by WikilLeaks in October of 2016, shortly before the US presidential election.

 The US Justice Department did not immediately respond to a request for comment.